icon-project/documentation/howto/how-to-ICON_Development_Network-AWS-marketplace.md

 ### EC2 instance limits

-** ICON Development network ** requires at least 7 EC2 instances.
+**ICON Development Network** requires at least 7 EC2 instances.
 However, the default limit is 5 for each region, so you need to request extend EC2 instance limitation.
 You can request from the link below: http://aws.amazon.com/contact-us/ec2-request